TiagoAlmeida05/A2_S2-Engenharia_De_Software/README.md

 * [The Best Elevator Pitch Examples, Templates, and Tactics - A Guide to Writing an Unforgettable Elevator Speech, by strategypeak.com](https://strategypeak.com/elevator-pitch-examples/)
 * [Top 7 Killer Elevator Pitch Examples, by toggl.com](https://blog.toggl.com/elevator-pitch-examples/)
 -->
+Every year, businesses throw away perfectly good food and clothing simply because they’re about to hit an expiration date or go out of season.
+Our app, ShelfSaver, connects local shops and brands with users looking for great deals on items that need to go — reducing waste while saving money.
+Businesses can quickly list products approaching their expiration or clearance, and customers get real-time access to discounted, quality goods nearby.
+It’s a win for wallets, a win for businesses, and a win for the planet.

 ## Requirements